Dumbbell Shoulder Fly: How to Do and Muscles Worked

 How To Do

-1. Raise a bench to hip height and, hold a dumbbell in each hand, bend at the hips and rest your forehead on the edge of the bench.
+2. Hold a dumbbell in each hand, bend at the hips, and rest your forehead on the edge of the bench.

-3. Keep your elbows slightly bent and raise both arms to the sides until the dumbbells are at the same height as your shoulders.
+4. Keep your elbows slightly bent and raise both arms to the sides until you reach the same height as your shoulders.

-4. Hold for a count of two and then slowly lower the dumbbells to the starting position in a controlled manner.
+5. Hold for two seconds, then slowly lower the dumbbells to the starting position.

 Set, Reps And Frequency For Dumbbell Shoulder Fly